Why Forms are Critical to the Success of Your Workflows

 The Paperwork Relapse

 Every business is happy to adopt automation, but most of them don’t get as much as they can out of it.
 A lot of businesses tend to suffer from the hangup of manual work and circle back to their old ways.

-You will complicate your process automation if you use an electronic form, but print off multiple copies and distribute it to your team for gathering data.
+You will complicate your process automation if you use an electronic online form, but print off multiple copies and distribute it to your team for gathering data.
 Or, if you have a form in place but your team doesn’t use it properly and instead exchanges data over emails when required.
 That’s like asking for more trouble; the new manual labor will eventually bog down your automated work because you keep going back to your habits from the pre-automation era.